jeremydmiller/Postgres.Projections/README.md

 ## Concept

+* Use Postgresql as an event store
+* Expose a declarative DSL to model how to update the readside model from the events
+* "Compile" the DSL into stored procedures, triggers, and tables for the defined projections
+* The client API should be able to create the matching DDL on demand

 Postgresql's (PS) JSON datatype allows you to efficiently store, retrieve, and query against Json structures.
 Add in its general robustness and proven record in production and we have a strong candidate for usage as the backing event store in a CQRS architecture and a quasi-document database to boot.

 Beyond acting as a simple event store, we also want to exploit Postgresql to execute and build readside projections against events.
 The idea being that when an event is persisted to the events table PS would use database triggers to create or update readside projections of the event data.
-Fortunately, PS has support for asynchronous pub/sub communication in its sproc family, so we would not be forced to write the projections in the same transaction as inserting events.
+Fortunately, PS has support for asynchronous pub/sub communication in its sproc capabilities, so we could specify synchronous or async projections on a case by case basis.